mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 This guidance to update applies even if your operating system provides an older version.
 The group of people contributing to unison maintenance is not responsible for how packaging systems (including GNU/Linux distributions) update unison, even though some of them help with some systems.
 Please address issues such as "FooOS 42 has unison 2.48" to FooOS.

+# Try to debug the problem yourself

-# Look at the Unison documentation
+## Look at the Unison documentation

 First, look in the [manual](https://github.com/bcpierce00/unison/tree/documentation), and the FAQ section of the old website at https://alliance.seas.upenn.edu/~bcpierce/wiki/index.php.
 Lots of questions are answered there.